-Stutenkerl (vegan) - a German sweetened yeast dough in the shape of a man.
-Traditionally served around St. Martins Day, and sometimes St. Nicholas Day, in Germany.
-This veganized version of the traditional German recipe tastes just as delicious and is so fun to make!
+This Stutenkerl - a German-sweetened yeast dough in the shape of a man is traditionally served around St. Martins Day, and sometimes St. Nicholas Day, in Germany.

 Everyone has nostalgic foods from their childhood.
 One of them for me is definitely the Stutenkerl!
 A yeasted bread dough formed and baked into little men that actually dates back to the Middle Ages.
 These baked men typically carry a small clay pipe and are served on St. Martins Day (November 11th), and sometimes during Christmas time on St. Nicholas Day (December 6th).

 "Stuten” meaning ‘sweet leavened dough’, and “Kerl” meaning 'lad' or ‘fellow’’.
 In some regions the Stutenkerl is referred to as Weckmann or Kiepenkerl.
 As mentioned, it is a sweetened yeast dough, however it's not SWEET like American Pastry is sweet.
 The fluffy bread has just a slight undertone of sweetness.
 If you are a fan of very sweet treats I totally recommend dipping these delicious Stutenkerl vegan into your favorite jam!
 It's super good!

 🇩🇪 The tradition of St. Martins Day

 On November 11, children in Germany celebrate St. Martins Day by parading with Lanterns (that they usually made themselves at school) and singing Martin’s songs.
 The evening often starts or leads to a public square where actors play the story of St. Martin.
 The parading crowd is usually led by the actor impersonating the Saint, dressed up as a Roman soldier riding on a horse.